AddyRdz/js-objects-and-context/readme.md

 Checkout our awesome souped-up car!
 With methods as part of our Javascript toolbox, we now have an interface with which we can interact with our objects.

-We've only scratched the surface for objects.
-We're going to dive much deeper into them later on in the course.

-> If you're looking for a sneak peak into the power of objects and functions, we recommend reading [The Secret Life of JS Objects](http://eloquentjavascript.net/06_object.html) chapter in Eloquent JS
+> We've only scratched the surface for objects.
+We'll dive a bit deeper into them later.
+If you're looking for more on the power of objects and functions, we recommend reading [The Secret Life of JS Objects](http://eloquentjavascript.net/06_object.html) chapter in Eloquent JS

 # Context